 Static Ip Addresses

-You can use DHCP Reservations.
-What you basically do is based on the MAC address of a device pre-define which IP Address is should get.
+For this, you can use DHCP Reservations.
+What you basically do is based on the MAC address of a device pre-define which IP Address it should get.
 You leave the client on DHCP mode, but the server now knows that it always should use the pre-defined IP Address for that particular client.

 If you have a small business with a lot of quests on your wireless network, then you want to use a short lease time.
 But for a home network a business network, a lease time of 8 days is perfectly fine.

 If you want to know more about DHCP Lease time, then make sure you check out this article where I explain more about how the DHCP Lease time works and how you can calculate the optimal lease time for your network.

 I hope that you have now a better understanding of what a DHCP server is and how it works.
 If you have any questions just drop a comment below.